Climb Gear Reviews Rock Climb Training

 Additionally, finger grip strengtheners can be great tools for injury rehabilitation.
 One of the most important parts of treating an injured tendon or pulley is making sure that blood flow is reaching your fingers, something that a grip strengthener can certainly help with.
 Thanks to the fact that many of them can be personalised to fit individual abilities and needs, you can either use them to gain/maintain strength or nurse an injured finger or hand.

-There are two types of grip strengtheners on the market – compression grip strengtheners and expansion grip strengtheners.
+There are a few different features to look out for in a grip strengthener.
+First, there are two types of grip strengtheners on the market – compression grip strengtheners and expansion grip strengtheners.
 The main difference has to do with the movement that your hand makes when using them.
 On one hand, compression finger strengtheners rely on closing your hand, while expansion grip strengtheners focus on a hand-opening movement.

 Both types of grip strengtheners are useful, but keep in mind that, because use different movements, they target different muscle groups.
 Grip strengtheners that require you to close your grip strengthen the specific hand muscles that are used when climbing, while those that require you to open your hand target antagonist muscles, which can help to prevent common climbing injuries, such as those caused by overtraining.